 WMD Threat Perception.
-Other U.S. officials maintain that Iraq's purported commitment to developing WMD - coupled with its support for terrorist groups to which Iraq might transfer WMD - constitute an unacceptable potential threat to the United States and that major U.S. military action could be justified.
-This view was represented in President Bush's January 29, 2002 State of the Union message, in which he named Iraq, along with North Korea and Iran, as part of an "axis of evil" against which, according to the President, the United States might act preemptively.
+Other U.S. officials maintain that Iraq's purported commitment to developing WMD - coupled with its support for terrorist groups to which Iraq might transfer WMD - constitute an unacceptable potential threat to the United States and that major U.S. military action is justified if Iraq refuses to disarm voluntarily.
+U.S. officials say the September 11, 2001 attacks demonstrated that the United States cannot wait for threats to gather before acting, but must instead act preemptively or preventively.
 In making a case for possible military action, senior U.S. officials have asserted a WMD threat as follows: